-Call for PapersThe Twentieth Biennial Conference of the International Society for the History of Rhetoric (ISHR) will be held in Tübingen, Germany, from Tuesday, July 28 to Friday, July 31, 2015.
+Call for PapersThe Twenty-First Biennial Conference of the International Society for the History of Rhetoric (ISHR) will be held at Queen Mary, University of London, from Wednesday 26 July to Saturday 29 July 2017.
 The Biennial Conference of ISHR brings together several hundred specialists in the history of rhetoric from around thirty countries.

-Papers are also invited on every aspect of the history of rhetoric in all periods and languages and the relationship of rhetoric to poetics, literary theory and criticism, philosophy, politics, art, religion, geographic areas and other elements of the cultural context.
+Papers are also invited on every aspect of the history of rhetoric in all periods and languages, and the relationship of rhetoric to poetics, literary theory and criticism, philosophy, politics, art, religion, sport and other cultural areas.

 Procedure for SubmissionProposals are invited for 20-minute presentations delivered in one of the six languages of the Society, viz.
-English, French, German, Italian, Latin, or Spanish.
-Group proposals are welcome, under the following conditions.
-The group must consist of 3 or 4 speakers (or any aggregate of these numbers) dealing with a common theme in order to form a coherent panel.
+English, French, German, Italian, Latin and Spanish.
+Panel proposals are welcome, under the following conditions.
+The panel must consist of three or four speakers dealing with a common theme, so as to form a coherent set of papers.
 The person responsible for the panel, who may also be one of the speakers, has the task of introducing the papers and guiding the discussion.
-Each speaker in a panel should submit a proposal form for his or her own paper and send the finished paper to the head of the panel before the conference; proposals for such papers must specify the panel for which they are intended.
-In addition, the person who is responsible for the panel must complete and submit a separate form explaining the purpose of the proposed panel and naming the participants.
+Each speaker in a panel should submit a proposal form for his or her own paper, and send the finished paper to the panel organiser before the conference.
+Proposals for panel papers must specify the panel for which they are intended.
+In addition, the panel organiser must complete and submit a separate form explaining the purpose of the proposed panel and naming the participants.
 Please be aware that proposals for panel papers will be considered on their individual merits by the Program Committee, and there is no guarantee that all papers proposed for a panel will be accepted.

-Proposals for papers and for groups must be submitted on-line.
+Proposals for papers and for panels must be submitted on-line.

-Please fill out the on-line form carefully.
+Please complete the on-line form carefully.
 In exceptional cases, proposals may also be sent by mail to the following address:

-Guidelines for preparing proposals are provided at the bottom of this message.
-The length of the abstracts must not exceed 350 words.
+Guidelines for the preparation of proposals are provided at the bottom of this message.
+The length of the abstracts must not exceed 300 words.

-Deadline for ProposalsThe deadline for submitting proposals is May 4, 2014.
+Deadline for ProposalsThe deadline for the submission of proposals is 8 May, 2016.

-Information about the Conference, including accommodation at favorable rates, will be provided during the academic year 2014-2015.
+Information about the Conference, including accommodation at favourable rates, will be provided during the academic year 2016-17.
 The conference registration fee is still to be determined, but the London organisers will endeavour to ensure that this is kept as low as possible.
 Graduate students and scholars from underrepresented countries pay reduced registration fees and may be eligible for travel grants.

 President of the International Society for the History of Rhetoric